 Sustainability and Mission

 During 2013, Amazing Animal Encounters aimed to reduce our carbon footprint and impact on our planet.
-We recycle, re-use and compost at head quarters and choose the shortest routes possible for our journeys to sessions.
+We recycle, re-use, grow our own and compost and choose the shortest routes possible for our journeys to sessions.

 In 2014 we looked at reducing the impact our animals make by reassessing how and what we feed them, looking to source feedstuffs locally produced, organic and home grown.
 We grow our own hard and soft fruits, including our organic orchard with pears, apples, medlars, cherries, plums and quinces.
 Amongst other crops we grow sugar snap peas, runner beans, tomatoes, cucumbers, courgettes, spinach, strawberries, boisonberries, raspberries, currants, beetroot, lettuce, blueberries, peaches, butternut squash and pumpkins.

 We will be in consultation with experts in the field of sustainability to do all we can to minimise our business impact over the coming year.
 The smallholding is organic.

 Amazing Animal Encounters was started to fund the animals in our care, all valued members of our family.
 Amazing Animal Encounters means the animal's care is financed and we are able to take on more animals in need of a suitable, experienced home with the time to look after them.
 These animals have a real meaningful existence, educating about their wild brothers and sisters, the destruction of the habitats and environments and steering people away from irresponsible pet ownership and over consumption of natural resources.

 Amazing Animal Encounters is also particularly keen to support worthwhile children's charities.
 Twice a year we offer free sessions to a deserving charity, group or individual.
 Applications for a free session are invited in November and January each year.